magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_reading-the-natural-mind.md

 The kind of boredom which the Buddha talked about is a condition without anger or lust.
 It arises out of seeing everything as impermanent.
 When pleasant feeling arises in our mind, we see that it isn’t lasting.
 This is the kind of boredom we have.
-We call it or disenchantment.
+We call it *nibbidā* or disenchantment.
 That means that it’s far from sensual craving and passion.
 We see nothing as being worthy of desire.
 Whether or not things accord with our likes and dislikes, it doesn’t matter to us, we don’t identify with them.
 We don’t give them any special value.

 Practising like this we don’t give things reason to cause us difficulty.
 We have seen suffering and have seen that identifying with moods can not